MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > [!IMPORTANT]
 > - Only environments that are in the same region as the enterprise policy are displayed in the **Add environments** list.
-> - The encryption can take up to four days to complete but the environment might be enabled before the **Add environments** operation completes.
+> - The encryption can take up to four days to complete, but the environment might be enabled before the **Add environments** operation completes.
-> - The operation might not complete and in an event that it failed, your data continues to be encrypted with Microsoft managed key.
+> - The operation might not complete and if it fails, your data continues to be encrypted with Microsoft managed key.
 You can re-run the **Add environments** operation again.

 > [!NOTE]
 > You can only add environments that are enabled as Managed Environments.
 Trial and Teams environment types can't be added to the enterprise policy.